raspberrypilearning/club-mentoring/en/step_12.md

 + Ideas for adaptations that could be beneficial to mentors and the wider club are discussed and acted on

 ### Developing skills
 People's motivations can change and develop over time.
 Communicating regularly with the club leader ensures they can better support your needs and growth.
 When you identify a skill you want to develop, you can ask the club leader for more responsibility in that area.
+For example, you could:
+- Lead a session on a topic you know
+- Create the next Code Club event on the ticketing system

+Mentors can also participate in Code Club training, either individually or as part of a group.

+--- task--- Talk to the club leader about why you want to mentor, and what you hope to gain from the experience.
+How can the activities of the club and your role as a mentor help you achieve your goals?

+--- /task ---

 --- task---
 **Write down** what you hope to gain from the experience.
 How can the activities of the club and your role as a mentor help you achieve your goals?